Destinations Greece The Cyclades Santorini

 Oia centre 8 min · Maritime Museum 10

-InsiderThe Secret Cave wine bar is carved 150 years into the cliff — do a tasting even if you're not a wine person; it's the property's signature.
-It's cut into the Oia caldera face with no funicular, so expect a lot of steps — pack light shoes.
+InsiderThe Secret Cave wine bar was carved 150 years back into the cliff; do the tasting even if you're not a wine person, since it's the property's signature.
+It's cut into the Oia caldera face with no funicular, so expect a lot of steps, and pack light shoes.

 What it's known for